Americans are Getting Pickier About Upgrading to New Vehicles. Here’s How to Market to Them.

 • Availability

 In these cases where shoppers are being pickier, availability itself is a factor, but it is ranked below almost everything else.
-However, there are times where simple availability can make a sale.
+However, there are times when simple availability can make a sale.

 Are They Upgrading or Replacing?